1. Introduction

 We’ll get a NonUniqueObjectException, as expected.

 This exception occurs frequently while reattaching a detached object with a session by calling the update method.
 If the session has another instance with the same identifier loaded, then we get this error.
-In order to fix this, we can use the merge method to reattach the detached object.
+To fix this, we can use the merge method to reattach the detached object.

 6.2.
 StaleStateException